Skip to main content

 • “The pixel graphics are well made and the gameplay feels like home.”

-• “The puzzles are rather simple and easy to solve as long as you pick up everything along the way, lacking complexity, but the focus is on the narrative with enough interactivity through impactful decisions.”
+• “Where it lacks are the puzzles, which are rather simple and easy to solve as long as you pick up everything along the way.”

 • replayability